riezebosch/Unmockable/README.md

 client.Verify();
 ```

 \* The `HttpClient` is just a hand-picked example and not necessarily unmockable.
+In fact there has been [some debate](https://github.com/aspnet/HttpClientFactory/issues/67)
+around this type and it turns out to be mockable.
+As long as you are not afraid of message handlers.

-Unmockable types I had to deal with recently are the [`ExtensionManagementHttpClient`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.services.extensionmanagement.webapi.extensionmanagementhttpclient)
+Concrete unmockable types (pun intented) I had to deal with recently are the [`ExtensionManagementHttpClient`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.services.extensionmanagement.webapi.extensionmanagementhttpclient)
 and the [`AzureServiceTokenProvider`](https://github.com/Azure/azure-sdk-for-net/blob/master/src/SdkCommon/AppAuthentication/Azure.Services.AppAuthentication/AzureServiceTokenProvider.cs).

 ## Optional arguments

+Because `Expressions` are used it is not possible make use of default values for optional arguments.
 > An expression tree cannot contain a call or invocation that uses optional arguments

-Because `Expressions` are used it is not possible make use of default values for optional arguments.
 Luckily this is easily solved by passing in `default` for all arguments:

 ```